DjangoCon US 2025 Recap¶

 Sponsors- helps lower ticket prices, which have recently increased

 DEFNA has put out a Call for Venue Proposals for DjangoCon US 2027-28.
+The deadline is January 15, 2026.
 If you have questions, feel free to talk to Peter Grandstaff or Keanya Phelps, both of whom have had their proposal accepted.

 Sprints are a way to contribute back to Django through code, docs, community.
 Lilian of Djangonaut Space talked about how to get started.